Vokerlee/cmm-lang-asm/README.md

 # CMM (C--) Language

+Almost the whole project was written in the 1st semester (1st year) of study at MIPT.

+## Foreword

 CMM or C-- programming language is a a stripped-down version of C language, because it has the similar syntax with many restrictions (such as the absence of many libraries or dynamic memory allocation), also it supports only 1 source file with only 1 executable file (no linkage).
 CMM is a full-Turing language (!).

 To build the project you are to have installed llvm package.